Postgraduate education: Funding

 Graduate students may take out student loans, but instead they often work as teaching or research assistants.
 Students often agree, as a condition of acceptance to a programme, not to devote more than twelve hours per week to work or outside interests.

-Funding is available to first-year masters students whose transcripts reflect exceptionally high grades; this funding is normally given in the second year.
+Funding is available to first-year master's students whose transcripts reflect exceptionally high grades; this funding is normally given in the second year.

 Funding for Ph.D. students comes from a variety of sources, and many universities waive tuition fees for doctoral candidates.

 Funding is available in the form of scholarships, bursaries and other awards, both private and public.

 Degree requirements

 Graduate certificates require between eight and sixteen months of study.
 The length of study depends on the program.
 Graduate certificates primarily involve coursework.
 However, some may require a research project or a work placement.

 Both master's and doctoral programs may be done by coursework or research or a combination of the two, depending on the subject and faculty.
 Most faculties require both, with the emphasis on research, and with coursework being directly related to the field of research.

 Master's and doctoral programs may also be completed on a part-time basis.
 Part-time graduate programs will usually require that students take one to two courses per semester, and the part-time graduate programs may be offered in online formats, evening formats, or a combination of both.

 Master's candidates undertaking research are typically required to complete a thesis comprising some original research and ranging from 70 to 200 pages.
 Some fields may require candidates to study at least one foreign language if they have not already earned sufficient foreign-language credits.
 Some faculties require candidates to defend their thesis, but many do not.
 Those that do not, often have a requirement of taking two additional courses, at minimum, in lieu of preparing a thesis.

 Ph.D. candidates undertaking research must typically complete a thesis, or dissertation, consisting of original research representing a significant contribution to their field, and ranging from 200 to 500 pages.
 Most Ph.D. candidates will be required to sit comprehensive examinations—examinations testing general knowledge in their field of specialization—in their second or third year as a prerequisite to continuing their studies, and must defend their thesis as a final requirement.
 Some faculties require candidates to earn sufficient credits in a third or fourth foreign language; for example, most candidates in modern Japanese topics must demonstrate ability in English, Japanese, and Mandarin, while candidates in pre-modern Japanese topics must demonstrate ability in English, Japanese, Classical Chinese, and Classical Japanese.